jeffbrennan/analysis-templates/README.md

 Contains customized visualization templates for expedited graphics creation.
 Sections in the templates.r script will be added based on the type of data the graphics are for.
 All visualizations will be tested with the mtcars and iris data set.
 Additional data sets may be added depending on visualization need (time series data etc.).
 Visualization types will be added to this readme as they are implemented.

+Current languages:
+- R (primary)
+- SAS

+Future languages:
+- Python
+- STATA

+## R

-## Cleaning - commonly used data cleaning commands
+### Cleaning.r - commonly used data cleaning commands

+- factor reordering
+- df value matching
+- content filtering

+More to come

-## Colors - clean colors and useful symbols
+### Colors.r - clean colors and useful symbols

 - ggplot preferred bold/muted colors
 - ggplot preferred shapes
 - ascii codes for stats symbols (squared, mu)

-## Functions
+### Functions.r

 - Plot_Relabeller: Relabels plots to include r2 and p-values (used in facet scenarios)
 - Plot_Predictor: Prints scatter plots given a significant association in a linear model